wagnerjorge/psda/README.md

 This vignette document is a brief tutorial for psda 1.4.0.
 Descriptive, auxiliary modeling functions are presented and applied in an example.

+Data Science is field of study in Computer Science responsable to extract knowledge about the data.
+For this, it uses basically, statistical and computational inteligente methods transforming data in insights.
+Actually, many datasets are generated every day with diverse sizes from social media, ubiquitous computing, and so on.
+Cleary, these data need analysis considering modern tools built from theoretical support.
+Silva et al. [1] developed a new type of variables able to:

+* Summarize extensive dataset building without great information loss;
+* Capacity of preserve the variability of the data after agregation or fusion step;
+* Build a way to protect personal data after the polygonal transformation.

-Data Science is fundamental to handle and extract knowledge about the data.
-Silva et al. [1] presented the Symbolic Polygonal Data Analysis as an approach to this task.
-The psda package is a toolbox to transform classical data into knowledge.
+This type of variable was named as polygonal data and is studied from Symbolic Polygonal Data Analysis.
+Besides, the authors developed a R package known as psda.
+It is a toolbox to transform classical data into knowledge.
 We highlight some important characteristics of the package:

 * It constructs symbolic polygonal data from classical data;
 * It calculates symbolic polygonal descriptive measures;
 * It models symbolic polygonal data through a symbolic polygonal linear regression model.

+The next steps shows a application of the psda library (details can be seen in [1]).
+In addition, other application and package discussion can be found in [2].

 ## WNBA 2014 Data
 Women's national basketball American (WNBA) dataset is used to demonstrate the functionality of the package.
 It has classical data with dimension 4022 by 6.